Version 17 April, 2020

 Data protection officer: Pekka Niskanen, [email protected]

-LEGAL BASIS FOR THE PROCESSING OF DATA
+LEGAL GROUNDS FOR THE PROCESSING OF PERSONAL DATA

-PERSONAL DATA PROVIDED BY USERS
+THE PERSONAL DATA PROVIDED BY THE USERS

 The basic data provided by the user.
-We may collect the user’s name, e-mail address
+We may collect the user’s name, e-mail address and phone number.

 Payment method data provided by the user.
-If the user purchases services from the Kyyti application, we will collect data on the type of payment method used (e.g. debit or credit card, Apple Pay).
+If the user purchases services from KYYTI’s applications, we will collect data on the type of payment method used (e.g. debit or credit card, Apple Pay).
 Data on a specific payment method (e.g. debit or credit card number, the card holder’s name, expiration date, CVC code) is collected by our payment operator.
 KYYTI will only receive an identifier, and for debit/credit cards, the last four numbers and expiration date.
 With this data, KYYTI can charge the card on behalf of the customer.

 The feedback and inquiries sent by the user to the KYYTI customer service.
-Users can send their feedback and questions to KYYTI at [email protected] as well as through the application’s customer service and through the chat on the website support.kyyti.com.
+Users can send their feedback and questions to KYYTI at [email protected] as well as through the applications’ customer service and through the chat on the website support.kyyti.com.
 The messages we receive from each user will be saved individually in our customer management system.
 The messages sent through the KYYTI Facebook page will also be saved in the same system.

 The answers the user provides to KYYTI customer surveys on using the services, feedback and travel behaviour.
 KYYTI or the service providers authorised by KYYTI may conduct customer surveys to collect data on using the service, its usability and changes in travel behaviour.
 In connection with these, other background information may also be requested from the user, such as sex, age, place of residence and car ownership.

-OTHER SOURCES OF USERS’ PERSONAL DATA
+OTHER SOURCES OF PERSONAL DATA ON THE USERS

 The location data collected by KYYTI or third parties.
-KYYTI and the subcontractors it uses (e.g. system suppliers) collect and process the user’s location data to help the Kyyti application offer him or her suitable transport services and to identify the departure address automatically.
+KYYTI and the subcontractors it uses (e.g. system suppliers) collect and process the user’s location data to help KYYTI’s applications offer him or her suitable transport services and to identify the departure address automatically.
 Location data may be saved locally on the user’s device (cache).
 When placing the order, the coordinates of the address the user has provided will be saved in the database so that the delivery data can be included in the purchase receipt and accessed when the customer wishes to do so.

-KYYTI or the subcontractors it uses (e.g. system suppliers) may collect and process technical data on using the Kyyti application.
+Data on using KYYTI’s applications collected by KYYTI or third parties.
+KYYTI or the subcontractors it uses (e.g. system suppliers) may collect and process technical data on using KYYTI’s applications.
 Technical user information may include the device type, the length of the visit, any action taken in the application, the length and date, the URL addresses of the referral pages from which the user has entered our application or to which he or she moves to from the application, information regarding the browsing manner, IP address, operating system and other corresponding technical information.

 KYYTI uses your personal data so that we can carry out the following:

-To send you marketing messages about KYYTI services and the transport services sold in the Kyyti application.
-We may use your data to send you KYYTI newsletters or other marketing messages that are related to the services that are sold in the Kyyti application.
-We use your previous purchase and app usage history in order to offer you more suitable services.
-You have a right to object to direct marketing by contacting Kyyti.
-This processing is based on the legitimate interest in marketing to one’s existing customers.
+To send you marketing messages about KYYTI services and the transport services sold in KYYTI’S applications.
+We may use your data to send you KYYTI newsletters or other marketing messages that are related to the services that are sold in KYYTI’s applications.
+We use your previous data regarding orders and use of the service in order to provide you with more-tailored services.
+You have the right to object to direct marketing by contacting KYYTI.
+The grounds for processing are a legitimate interest in marketing to the service provider’s own customers.

 TRANSFERS AND DISCLOSURES OF PERSONAL DATA